Next Start

 The accident delayed everything, it put Blake’s life on hold.
 He was already 27 by the time he went to school.
 At this point though — after his accident — he had a little more perspective about his life, certainly more perspective than the pre-accident 18-year-old.
 He hated working on cars but was a good mechanic.
 He loved motorcycles.
 It just made sense to combine the two.

-On a whim, Blake called Motorcycle Mechanics Institute—just to ask questions and explore the options.
-Then he promptly sold all his stuff, moved and started classes three weeks later.
+On a whim, Blake called UTI Phoenix about their Motorcycle Technician Training program--just to ask questions and explore the options.1 Then he promptly sold all his stuff, moved and started classes three weeks later.

-He enrolled in the core program along with the Harley-specific program, and attended both while also working 40 to 50 hours a week.
+He enrolled in the core program along with the Harley-Davidson® advanced program, and completed both while working 40 to 50 hours a week.
 “I was paying to go there out of my own pocket,” he says, “so I tried to really take advantage.
 I went to class early.
 I stayed late.
 Every break I was bugging the instructors trying to get as much information as I could.”

 After two years of going to school while working full time, Blake felt a little disenchanted.
 It was emotionally and physically draining, he admits.
-William Conner, an MMI professor, was the one who reminded him why he was doing all this.
+William Conner, a motorcycle instructor, was the one who reminded him why he was doing all this.
 “This is what you love to do,” he told Blake.
 Whenever he’d lose his way, other professors corrected Blake’s course.
 Remember your passion, they reminded him.
 Make the most of this experience, they encouraged.
-Blake graduated in 2012 from MMI’s Arizona campus and immediately landed a job in San Diego.
+Blake graduated in 2012 and immediately landed a job in San Diego.
 Three years later they returned to Phoenix so his wife could go back to school.
-Since then, Blake has worked at a variety of shops—some good, others, not so much.1.3 The one he’s at now — Desert Wind Harley Davidson in Mesa, Arizona — is the best one yet.
+Since then, Blake has worked at a variety of shops—some good, others, not so much.
+The one he’s at now — Desert Wind Harley Davidson in Mesa, Arizona — is the best one yet.
 “They care about their people,” Blake says.

 Blake likes diagnostics and problems solving.
 He likes figuring out what’s wrong with a bike and addressing owners’ concerns.
 To stay efficient, he sticks around his bay and deals with a dispatcher who brings him bikes and parts.
 “This one has a runnability concern,” he points to a bike, then to another one.
 “That one is damaged.
 That guy wrecked his bike.”